adenovan/ngx-bootloading/README.md

 # NgxBootloading
 MIT LICENSE

-Ngx boot Loading is repository of css animation loading on initial Angular 2 Web apps loading.
+Ngx boot Loading is repository of Pre Bootstrap Angular 2 css animation on initial Angular 2 Web apps loading.
 The source of each animation css and html source is available at /lib folder

 # Demo